Helping patients share EHR data with researchers

 Who benefits from S4S?

-An easier way of contributing to scientific progress and sharing medical records with researchers that doesn’t require faxed forms, delays, or in-person visits.
+An easier way of contributing to scientific progress and sharing medical records with researchers that eliminates faxing forms, in-person visits, and other delays.

-A simple path to receive research participants’ basic clinical data, including essential details like lab results, vital signs, problem lists, medications, and immunizations, potentially increasing participation in studies.
-Data delivered in a structured format with standard vocabularies may also need less “cleanup” than typical EHR data.
+A simple path to receive research participants’ baseline clinical data electronically, including allergies and intolerances, immunizations, lab results, medications, procedures, problems, smoking status, vital signs, patient demographics, and patient documents.
+Ease of acquiring such data electronically may increase participation in studies while the structured format that uses standard coding vocabularies may need less cleanup than typical EHR data.

-A method to empower their health care provider customers, to facilitate research, to participate in the development of stronger health care systems, and to meet EHR Incentive Program requirements for API-based patient access.
+A scalable method to empower health care provider customers to facilitate research, to participate in the development of stronger health care systems – while also fulfilling EHR Meaningful Use Incentive Program requirements for API-based patient access to their EHR data.